DanielCoutoVale/Dependencies/README.md

 For an introduction to IP, see [the motivation for IP](IP.md).

+For a representation of IP ranked dependency trees, see [this automatically generated output](outputs/la_ittb-ip-dev.html).

 This library includes scripts to load linguistic descriptions in UD and SYS files and analyzed texts in CONLLU files into a MySQL base.
 It also includes scripts to translate a text analysis from a linguistic description